Community Development Policy and Practice

 The Community Development Policy and Practice (CDPP) graduate certificate program is an 18-credit hour plan of study designed to enable in-service practitioners to enhance and advance their careers in the field of community development.
 From community organizing to economic development, these activities take place in diverse public, nonprofit and private enterprise.

 For detailed information about the CDPP program or how to apply, go to the GraduateCatalog.
 For further information, please contact the CDPP Program Director, Associate Professor Margaret Stout.

 Healthcare Administration Graduate Certificate

-The Healthcare Administration (HCA) graduate certificate program is for students who are interested in a career in a variety of healthcare settings, including hospitals, health departments, nursing homes, mental health services, home health services, nonprofit voluntary agencies, health research foundations, public and private insurance, and a variety of governmental agencies.
+The Healthcare Administration graduate certificate program is for students who are interested in a career in a variety of healthcare settings, including hospitals, health departments, nursing homes, mental health services, home health services, nonprofit voluntary agencies, health research foundations, public and private insurance and a variety of governmental agencies.

-A student not desiring a degree may take the fifteen-hour certificate courses and be awarded a certificate upon successful completion.
-The student is admitted to the Eberly College of Arts and Sciences Non-Degree Program.
-Once admitted to the non-degree program the student would talk with the Department of Public Administration concerning courses and applying to graduate with the certificate.
-Based upon the guidelines of WVU Graduate Catalog, some credits completed may be counted toward degree completion, if the student decides to pursue a graduate degree at a later date.
+A student who is not desiring a degree may take the 15-hour certificate courses and be awarded a certificate upon successful completion.
+For information or how to apply, go the Graduate Catalog section on Certificates and scroll down to Healthcare Administration.
+Based upon the guidelines of WVU Graduate Catalog, some credits completed may be counted toward degree completion if the student decides to pursue a graduate degree at a later date.